sarabenali88/IoT/docs/journal.md

 I found a website that generated the design for me and I thought that I could use this, but the website generated a pyramid with all the sides looking the same.
 So, the fingers did not even fit in the other holes.
 I tried so many times to change the measurements, but everytime it didn't show the right design.
 I gave up and tried to make another design in the makers case.
 I do have a new design now, and I am going to try to cut it out next week.
+I must say that it does look a little different.
 Next week, I really want to use the laser cut for the last time.